GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

 **Although these tools are offered under the umbrella of Anthos Config Management for Anthos customers, they can be used independently.**

-This style of managing resources is called GitOps and has several advantages:
-* It allows for strict code reviews before changes are introduced to the live environment and leaves an audit trail to know exactly which commits caused a configuration change.
-* Allows visibility into the resources running in live environment by just looking at a single source of truth that is the git repository
-* Makes applying multiple configuration changes easy by simply committing code to a protected branch instead of writing scripts to run kubectl apply commands manually.
-* Provides a strategy to roll back breaking changes and get the KCC cluster back into a good working state.
-After the resources are in a stable state users can then fix the problematic changes and apply these changes as new commits.
-* Application developers may not be equipped to write complex IaC configurations and pipelines.
-With this approach they can simply use Git to modify and push changes. <br/><br/>

 ## Before you begin